sagemath/trac_to_gh/Issue 9782.md

 # Issue 9782: Add additive groups to the documentation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9783

 Original creator: rbeezer